Recipe by Executive Chef Eric Aber Homegrown Café, Newark, Delaware

 - 2 medium kiwi, peeled and thinly sliced

-In a medium saucepan over medium heat, warm two cups of the milk with the vanilla extract and agave syrup/honey until just before boiling.
+In a medium saucepan over medium heat, warm two cups of milk, vanilla extract and agave syrup/honey until just before boiling.
 In a small bowl, mix the cornstarch with the remaining ¼ cup of milk.
-Add this mixture to the heated milk mixture while constantly stirring and continue to heat until thickened, for about five minutes, just simmer.
+Add this mixture to the heated milk mixture while constantly stirring and continue to heat at a simmer for five minutes or until thickened.
 Cool and refrigerate.

-Lay a sheet of Phyllo dough on a work surface.
+Unroll and cover phyllo sheets with plastic wrap, then a slightly damp towel to prevent drying out.
+Place one sheet of phyllo on work surface.
 Spray lightly with cooking spray.
-Repeat with six additional sheets of Phyllo.
-Cut the Phyllo stack in half lengthwise.
-Cut it horizontally into thirds, creating six, 4 ¼-inch squares.
-Repeat this process to create 12 Phyllo squares.
+Layer and repeat with six additional sheets of phyllo.
+Cut in half lengthwise.
+Cut each half horizontally into thirds, creating six, 4 ¼-inch squares.
+Repeat this process to create 12 phyllo squares.

-Bake the Phyllo squares on an ungreased baking sheet with a baking sheet pressed over the top to prevent the Phyllo from curling up in a preheated 400°F oven for 5 – 10 minutes or until crisp and lightly browned.
+Place phyllo squares on an ungreased baking tray with a second baking tray pressed over the top to prevent the phyllo from curling up.
+Bake 5 – 10 minutes or until crisp and lightly browned.
 Check occasionally for doneness.
 Remove and cool.

-Place a cooled Phyllo square on a plate.
-Top the Phyllo with 1/4 cup of the vanilla custard.
-Next, arrange a layer of 4 of the strawberries.
-Place the second Phyllo square on top and repeat only this time using the kiwi slices.
-Place another Phyllo square on top.
-Spread custard on the Phyllo and garnish with berry slices.
+Place a cooled phyllo square on a plate.
+Top with 1/4 cup of vanilla custard and 4 strawberry slices.
+Cover with a second phyllo square and top with 1/4 cup custard and 4 kiwi slices.
+Place another phyllo square on top, spread with custard and garnish with berry slices.
 Repeat three times to create four napoleons.
 Serve immediately.